Ancient Indian Philosophy - Food for the Soul!

 Aadhibhautik - It is pain given by others like dog bite, snake bite or accidents.

-To alleviate these pains permanently Samkhya talks about discrimination between Prakriti and Purusha.
+To ease these pains permanently, Samkhya talks about discrimination between Prakriti and Purusha.

 What is Prakriti?

 Prakriti is this physical world.
-It is inanimate jada जड़ Tatva.
-Whatever we see, other than ourselves is Prakriti including our body and mind.
-Prakriti is made of three Gunas - Satva, Rajas and Tamas.
+It is inanimate jada जड़ Tattva.
+Whatever we see, other than ourselves, is Prakriti, including our body and mind.
+Prakriti consists of three Gunas - Satva, Rajas, and Tamas.

 What is Purusha?

-Purusha on the other hand, is the animate or chetan tatva, that is our soul;
+Purusha, on the other hand, is the animate or Chetan tattva, that is our soul;

-Please note that it is not related to male gender here.
+Please note that there is no relation to male gender here.

 What are other differences between Prakriti and Purusha?

-When the three Gunas are in balance, prakriti remains unmanifest, in invisible form.
-Since there is only one other element that is Purusha, and when Prakriti looks at it, the equilibrium of gunas get disturbed and Prakriti starts evolving.
-When Prakriti evolves, the first thing that gets produced from Prakriti is Mahat (the universal intelligence principle).
-From Mahat what gets produced is Ahamkara.
-From Ahamkara what gets produced is set of sixteen elements -
+When the three gunas are in balance, known as साम्य अवस्था, prakriti remains unmanifest in an invisible form.
+With only one other element, Purusha, when Prakriti observes it, the equilibrium of gunas is disturbed, and Prakriti begins to evolve.
+As Prakriti evolves, the first thing that emerges is Mahat (the universal intelligence principle).
+Mahat produces Ahamkara.
+Ahamkara generates or produces a set of sixteen elements.

 These are five sense organs(jnanendriyas) (eyes, ears, nose, tongue and skin),